The Clerk/Auditor can process your marriage application:

 Monday through Friday (except holidays) - 8:00a.m. to 4:30 p.m.

-Appointment is required.
+Appointments are recommended.
 Schedule Marriage License Appointment

-Forms & Information:
+Forms and Information:

 - Marriage License Application - English